vakshit/rduino4/readme.md

 The Teensy family is a set inexpensive embedded development boards, originally designed to be programmed using the Arduino environment.
 The Teensy 3.2 that we’ll be targeting is based on a Freescale (NXP) MK20DX256 ARM Cortex-M4 microcontroller.
 Teensy is the most simplest IC, making it easy to understand important concepts.
 The manual can be find [here](https://www.pjrc.com/teensy/K20P64M72SF1RM.pdf).

-This tutorial is written mostly for Linux; specifically Arch.
+This tutorial is written mostly for Linux; specifically Debian.
 You may have to adjust commands for other OSes, or even for other Linux distros.
 If anything is broken for you, please feel free to ask on discord.

 ## A Short Introduction to Embedded Programming